core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Source authentication of Deterministic Requests is lost.

-  Instead, the server must verify that the Deterministic Request (more precisely, its handler) is side-effect free.
+  Instead, the server MUST verify that the Deterministic Request (more precisely, its handler) is side-effect free.
 The distinct semantics of the CoAP request methods can help the server make that assessment.

   Just like for what concerns the acceptance of replayed Deterministic Requests (see above), the server can choose whether it will process a Deterministic Request on a per-resource basis.